GnRlLeclerc/Shoot-Em-Up-Reinforcement-Learning/README.md

 │
 └── scripts   # Ready-to-run scripts
     ├── example.py         # Example script
-    └── setup.py           # Python PATH setup to import at the top of each script
+    ├── run_game.py        # Run the game in order to play it yourself └── setup.py           # Python PATH setup to import at the top of each script
 ```